 There are many situations where accurately identifying a product match is essential.
 Stores might want to compare competitor prices for the exact same products.
 Customers use price comparison tools to get the best deals.
 A store like Amazon that allows different sellers to offer the same products wants to be sure that they are the same products before listing the sellers in a single, unique product page.

-How do we approach this?
+How do we approach this product matching problem?

 The Sea of Confusion